-In this article, we have discussed the rationale for producing estimates of recent employment changes by employer size using a large representative survey sample, we have explained our method of producing these estimates, and we have shown the results.
-Our methods for producing these special estimates rely on disregarding the net-birth–death modeling of the official CES publications and instead examining only the set of private sector establishments that responded to the CES survey this past February.
+In this article, we have discussed the rationale of producing estimates of recent employment changes by employer size using a large representative survey sample, we have explained our method of producing these estimates, and we have shown the results.
+Our methods for producing these special estimates rely on disregarding the net-birth–death modeling of the official CES publications and instead examining only the set of private-sector establishments that responded to the CES survey in February 2020.
 These procedures will only be appropriate as long as employer births remain negligible and this group of establishments does not rotate out of the CES sample.

 We find that the massive employment changes of the past few months were driven by employment losses in continuing establishments in every employer size category except for the very smallest employers.
 For employers with 1 to 9 employees, job losses (and gains) were driven by employer closures and reopenings.
-The largest employment impacts of the pandemic were for employers with 1 to 99 employees in April, but as the pandemic-induced economic crisis continued this summer, its employment impacts shifted to larger employers.
-By June and July, the largest impacts were for employers with 100 to 499 employees.
+The largest employment impacts of the pandemic were for employers of 1 to 99 employees in April 2020, but as the pandemic-induced economic crisis continued into the summer, its employment impacts shifted to larger employers.
+By June and July, the largest impacts were for employers of 100 to 499 employees.
 Employment recovery of employers with 500 or more employees appeared to be slower than for that of smaller employers through July; but employers with 500 or more employees had the fastest employment growth from July to August, and preliminary employment figures for September suggest that this was also true from August to September.